How to force calling traffic to be proxied across your own server

 In certain situations, it might be useful to have all your client traffic proxied to a server that you can control.
-When the SDK is initializing, you can provide the details of your servers that you would like the traffic to route to.
-Once enabled all the media traffic (audio/video/screen sharing) travel through the provided TURN servers instead of the Azure Communication Services defaults.
-This tutorial guides on how to have WebJS SDK calling traffic be proxied to servers that you control.
+When the SDK is initializing, you can provide the details of your servers that you want the traffic to route to.
+Once enabled, all the media traffic (audio/video/screen sharing) travels through the provided TURN servers instead of the Azure Communication Services defaults.

 Important